Live Procurement Careers Contact

 Outcomes

-During pre-construction, the Council undertook considerable stakeholder engagement, holding multiple workshops with staff and parents to understand their exact requirements, classroom sizes and how best to bring together all the different spaces throughout the building.
+During pre-construction, the Council undertook considerable stakeholder engagement, holding a series of workshops with staff and parents to understand their requirements, preferred classroom sizes and how to bring together the building’s different spaces.

-The local community was also a key stakeholder on this project, with the site being designated as open space and an important part of Waterside Village, it was imperative to make the community feel like they were heard and part of the process.
+The local community was also a key stakeholder on this project.
+As the site was designated as an open space and formed an important part of Waterside Village, it was essential that the community felt heard and actively involved throughout the planning, design and construction stages.

 Accessibility was a key challenge for this project.
-The design had to ensure access for all pupils including wheelchair users and those with mobility difficulties, hearing, visual and other sensory impairments.
+The design needed to ensure access for all pupils, including wheelchair users, those with mobility difficulties, and those with hearing, visual and other sensory impairments.

-In addition to accessibility for wheelchair users, the school has a sensory trail at its heart to provide an experience that can be enjoyed by all.
-Gently ramping from the ground floor around the main social spaces to the first floor, the sensory trail not only provides another route for pupils to circulate and access all areas of the school but also offers an interactive sensory experience including features such as touch points, smells and sights from the garden to the top-floor classrooms.
+In addition to providing accessibility for wheelchair users, the school features a central sensory trail designed to be enjoyed by all.
+Gently ramping from the ground floor, through the main social spaces, to the first floor, the trail provides an alternative route for pupils to move around and access all areas of the building.
+It also creates an interactive experience, incorporating touch points, scents and visual elements that extend from the garden to the top-floor classrooms.

 "After having my first tour inside Woodland View School, I am confident this purpose-built place of learning will well serve the needs of the 200 pupils from Merkland and Campsie View Schools who will start attending here.”